 Cameron continued, “It’s obvious that there is a deliberate attempt to snuff out the holy root that has produced all this wonderful Christmas-time fruit.
 I think it’s about time someone spoke out and made a movie about this.”

 None of this is “obvious” at all!
 For the record, Kirkie, I know of no “atheist” who wants to deprive you of “the holy root” of your precious holiday.
-Nor could they do so, even if they wished to, which they don’t.
-I know of no “atheist” who’s offended if you celebrate Christmas.
-Again, they could hardly stop you.
+Nor could they do so, even if they wished to — which they don’t.
+I know of no “atheist” who’s offended if you celebrate Christmas yourself.
+Again, they could hardly stop you from doing so!
 I know of no “atheist” who cares whether you approve of Christmas commercialism.
 What concerns many of them is when Christians like yourselves use government authority to promote Christmas and intimate that all Americans are required to celebrate it — whether they wish to or not.
 What concerns me, particularly (and I’m no atheist), are all the outright lies you and your fellow Christians tell in the name of pushing Christmas, just so you can feel all nice and persecuted for your Jesus (because the psychopathology of your religion tricks you into doing so.)
 Just stop already with the delusions and lies.
 Go celebrate Christmas in your homes and churches.
-Leave the rest of us out of it, fercryinoutloud.
+Enjoy it!
+But … leave the rest of us out of it, fercryinoutloud.
 Is that such a difficult thing to do?

 Photo credit: Wikimedia Commons.